Mexico

 Campeche

-State Investment Plans: Towards strengthening REDD+ Implementation
+State Investment Plans: Towards Strengthening REDD+ Implementation

 Outcomes:

-• Establishment of intersectoral coordination agreements for fire prevention and firefighting between federal, state and municipal institutions;
+• Establishment of intersectoral coordination agreements for fire prevention and firefighting between federal, state, and municipal institutions;

 Local Partner: The Nature Conservancy, Mexico